TeamCatalyst01/Employee/readme.md

-## Employee Management System
+## Employee Management System with Pay-Roll Feature

+This Application is a proposed solution for the "Employee's Information Management" problem statement in Hack@GNE.

+## Introduction

+- The repository we forked, is by Sagar Maheshwary, https://github.com/SagarMaheshwary/Employee

+- The System is capable of managing database of employees of a University/College along with a Pay-Roll System.

-This Application is using Laravel, Materialize-css version 1.0.0 alpha-4 , material icons.
+- The Application is based on php Laravel, Materialize-css version 1.0.0 alpha-4 , material icons.

+## Customizations done by Team-Catalyst

+- Added a Pay-Roll Management System, the repository we forked, https://github.com/cleaniquecoders/open-payroll, Open Payroll System.

+- Added User Module.

+- Modified Division Tab to Designation Tab.

+- Worked on Normalization of overall Database Structure

+## Pre-requisites

+Php Laravel, Xampp, MySQL
+-make sure you already have xampp or wamp installed if you are on windows machine, mamp for mac , and lamp for linux.

 ### Running this web application

-- make sure you already have xampp or wamp installed if you are on windows machine, mamp for mac , and lamp for linux.

 - clone this repository to your local machine or just download the zip.